A topic from the subject of Analytical Chemistry in Chemistry.

 Key points and main concepts:

-• Precipitation is a common method used in gravimetric analysis to separate the analyte from other components in the sample.
+• Precipitation is a crucial step in gravimetric analysis, ensuring the analyte is separated from other components.

-• The accuracy of a gravimetric analysis is dependent on the completeness of the precipitation reaction and the purity of the precipitate.
+• The accuracy of gravimetric analysis depends on the completeness of precipitation, purity of the precipitate, and the accuracy of weighing.

 Gravimetric Analysis and Precipitation Experiment